Design speed

 The design speed is a tool used to determine geometric features of a new road or street during road design.
 Contrary to the word's implication, the design speed of the road or street is not necessarily its vehicle speed limit or maximum safe speed; that can be higher or lower.

-Choosing a design speed means finding a balance between several interests which compete for priority, such high vehicle speeds to allow drivers to travel to their destinations quickly versus low vehicle speeds for the safety of people outside the vehicle (such as pedestrians and cyclists), or quick movement of peak traffic (traffic engineering) versus maximising the economic development potential of the street (urban planning).
+Choosing a design speed means finding a balance between several interests which compete for priority, such as high vehicle speeds to allow drivers to travel to their destinations quickly versus low vehicle speeds for the safety of people outside the vehicle (such as pedestrians and cyclists), or quick movement of peak traffic (traffic engineering) versus maximising the economic development potential of the street (urban planning).

 Geometric features

 The design speed chosen for a high-speed roadway is a major factor in choosing superelevation rates and radii of curves, sight distance, and the lengths of crest and sag vertical curves.
 Roads with higher design speeds require wider lanes, sweeping curves, wider recovery areas, broader clear zones, steeper curve banking, longer sight distances, and more gentle hill crests and valleys.

-Roads and streets with lower design speeds require narrower lanes, sharper/tigher curves, smaller or no clear zones, less banking, less sight distance, and sharper hill crests and valleys.
+Roads and streets with lower design speeds require narrower lanes, sharper/tighter curves, smaller or no clear zones, less banking, less sight distance, and sharper hill crests and valleys.